mikevatd3/lesp/README.md

 LESP is a simple variable arithmetic machine.
 You provide a lisp-like calculation string, and then provide the namespace mapping the variables to their numeric values and lesp does the rest.

-*This is based heavily on Peter Norvig's python implementation of lisp described here: [https://norvig.com/lispy.html]*
+*This is based heavily on Peter Norvig's python implementation of lisp found [here](https://norvig.com/lispy.html).*

 Example: